 Triphala is an Ayurvedic remedy consisting of three herbs: amalaki (Emblica Officinalis), Bibhitaki (Terminalia Bellirica), and Haritaki (Terminalia Chebula).
 Triphala is a digestive tonic and a powerful detoxifier.
 It is a very safe remedy to use for constipation because it does not cause dependency like laxatives.
 It acts by improving the peristaltic function of the gastrointestinal tract and also stimulates the secretion of bile and digestive enzymes.

-Stir one teaspoon of triphala powder into a glass of water, let it sit overnight, then drink the water in the morning.
+Stir one teaspoon of Triphala powder into a glass of water, let it sit overnight, then drink the water in the morning.
 Do not stir it before drinking as you only need to ingest the water, not the powder at the bottom.
+Alternatively, take Triphala tablets which are much easier to take, since the powder has a quite a strong taste.

 Aloe Vera (Aloe Barbadensis)